-Roadway and Transit Skims (Path Selection)
+Roadway and transit skims (path selection)

 Representative roadway and transit paths are initially used for all origin-destination zone pairs (2,800 x 2,800) and each of the ten time-of-day periods.
 The paths consider travel time, travel cost, and other factors.
-The time and cost TAZ-to-TAZ matrices are used extensively in later model components such as location choice, mode choice, and time of day choice.
+The time and cost transportation analysis zone-to-transportation analysis zone matrices are used extensively in later model components such as location choice, mode choice, and time of day choice.

-Denver International Airport/Commercial Vehicle/Internal-External/ External-External Trips
+Denver International Airport/commercial vehicle/internal-external/external-external trips